ropensci/MODIStsp/README.md

     library(gWidgetsRGtk2)
     ```

     Upon loading the package, an error window will probably appear. **Don’t worry!** This is just signaling that  _libatk-1.0-0.dll_ is missing from your system.
 This is due to the fact that library “GTK+” is not yet installed on your system and needs to be installed.
 To do so, press “OK”.
 A new window dialog window will appear, asking if you want to install “GTK+”.
 Select “Install GTK+” and then “OK”.
 Windows will download and install the GTK+ library.
-When it finishes, the RSession will be restarted and you should be ready to go! [^1]
+When it finishes, the RSession will be restarted and you should be ready to go!<sup id="a1">[1](#f1)</sup>

 2. Install MODIStsp package from GitHub.
 (You'll need to have the "devtools" package installed and loaded)
     ```